 Now, remember that the roots of Halloween are both descending back to pagan and Christian traditions.
 Also recall that Christmas is yet another Christianized tradition that was meant to drown out pagan Winter Solstice celebrations.
 Therefore the answer to what should a Christian do on Halloween is up to the individual Christian.
 A Christian can participate in Halloween without compromising or sinning.
 But, on an individual basis, “should” he or she?

 “Everything is permissible for me”–but not everything is beneficial.
 “Everything is permissible for me”–but I will not be mastered by anything. – 1 Corinthians 6:12

 If a Christian comes out of an occultic background, he or she may have different views on Halloween for them or their children.
 And it would be perfectly understandable for them to completely boycott this festivity the same way an alcoholic should most likely be a tea-totaller.

 Personally, our family “celebrates” Halloween.
 To be perfectly honest, we really enjoy it.
 I love the feeling of the city peacefully (for the most part) engaging in a singular community act.

 But most importantly, it is on Halloween that our family does the most neighbourhood evangelism of the entire year.
 We individually pre-prepare bags of candy for our trick or treaters.
 Each bag contains the following home made tracts.
 Further, at each and every door our children hand out these tracts as well:

-Each year, over 150 tracts are handed out to our neighbourhood.
+Each year, dozens of tracts are handed out to our neighbourhood.
 Satan does not own a single day on our family calendar.
 In fact, the day most people associate with the god of this world is the day our family dedicates to distributing the most Truth about the one and only true God who lives inside of us and is greater than “he who is in the world.”